 Be certain to move any throw rugs, cords, or other obstacles away from the paths you will take from the bed to the bathroom, living room to the kitchen etc. If your bedroom is on a second or third floor, or if you live in a walk-up, make arrangements to minimize the use of stairs after surgery.
 This may mean moving your bed to the first floor or temporarily living with a family member or friend for the first few days after surgery to minimize the risks of falls and limit any unnecessary activity after surgery.
 Scheduling a physical therapy session prior to surgery can help teach you the appropriate ways to use these devices and minimize the risks of falls and onset of aches and pains in other joints.

 Ice packs in the form of gel packs are a convenient way to provide cold therapy to your hip after surgery.
-They can be used for 45 minutes every hour while awake during the first 72 hours after surgery to reduce the acute inflammatory phase after surgery.
+Specialized cryotherapy units can also be rented for 2 weeks, however some insurance providers may cover the expense of the unit.
+Ice can be used for 30-45 minutes every hour while awake during the first 72 hours after surgery to reduce the acute inflammatory phase after surgery.

 You Will Need Some Help After Surgery

-Having a family member or a friend available to help you for the first week after surgery may be very beneficial.
+Having a family member or a friend available to help you for the first week after surgery may be very helpful.
 They will drive you home after surgery as you will not be allowed to drive yourself home due to the effects of general anesthesia.
 They may also be helpful in assisting in household duties such as cooking and cleaning.
 If you are a student, let your school, college or university know that you may require some days off and inquire if you may have assistance in getting to class and with parking.
+Informing your athletic trainer and athletic director may also be helpful for school and college athletes.
 The small keyhole incisions used at the time of arthroscopy will require careful monitoring after surgery to ensure there are no signs of infection.
 Given the location and small size of these incisions, having someone monitor the incisions may be helpful in the first few weeks after surgery.

 Hip Brace and Crutches/Walker

 Dr. Hommen may recommend a postsurgical hip brace to protect any repairs, reconstructions, or impingement resections for 2 to 3 weeks after surgery.
 It is recommended that you comply with the use of the brace in order to have a successful outcome.
-Weightbearing restrictions to the surgical extremity may also be recommended with lengths dependent on the type of procedure and extent of hip damage noted at the time of surgery, ranging from 1-3 week for labrum and impingement surgery and up to 6 weeks for hamstring repairs.
-The use of a walker or crutches is therefore paramount in order to allow the structures to heal successfully.
+Weightbearing restrictions to the surgical extremity may also be recommended with varying lengths of time depending on the type of procedure performed and extent of hip issues noted at the time of surgery.
+Hip impingement and labrum repairs are usually braced for 3 weeks while gluteus and hamstring repairs may require 6 weeks.
+The use of a walker or crutches is therefore paramount in order to allow the structures to heal successfully and to help off-load the repair and healing structures.
 Dr. Hommen recommends that you remain relatively active after surgery and to avoid prolonged periods of bed-rest during the day-time.